tarantool/doc/doc/contributing/docs/style.rst

 `Microsoft guideline <https://docs.microsoft.com/en-us/style-guide/scannable-content/tables#punctuation>`__
 for the English language.)

-Besides, make sure that your table punctuation is consistent---either all similar list/table items end with a period or they all don't.
+Besides, make sure that your table punctuation is consistent -- either all similar list/table items end with a period or they all don't.
 In the example below, *all* items in the second column don't have ending punctuation.
 Meanwhile, *all* items in the fourth column end with a period,